AlbertZW/Spatial-Temporal-Rotation-Descriptors/README.md

 ```
 python data_gen/ntu_gen-preprocess.py
 ```
 The configuration of our current code is for RAR.
-The related codes start with the comment ```# added for generate Rotation Descriptors```
+The related codes start with the comment ```# added for generate Rotation Descriptors```.
+Note that since the dimension of RAR for each joint unit is 3 while 2DDR is 2, do not forget the change the code in **line 122** to reconfigure.

+The configurations of the neural network should also be modified according to the proposed rotation descriptors.
+Files in ```./config``` and ```./graph``` are the configurations for 2S-AGCN.

 ## Citation
 ```